helloabdulmajid/helloabdulmajid/README.md

 **About me**

-- 💼 I’m currently working at **G4GAME.IN**

-- 🌱 I’m currently working as Backend Developer
+- 🌱 i am currently looking for an opportunity

 - 📫 How to reach me [email](mailto:helloabdulmajid@gmail.com) :)